ilearnio/module-alias/README.md

 Allows to register aliases of directories and custom module paths in NodeJS.

 This package is highly inspired by [app-module-path](https://www.npmjs.com/package/app-module-path) package and it's totally backwards compatible with it.
-The main difference is that this package is also allows you to create aliases of directories for further usage with `require`/`import`
+The main difference is that this package also allows you to create aliases of directories for further usage with `require`/`import`

 ## Install